Sharon Carr: Subsequent imprisonment and continued attacks

-Following her murder conviction, Carr was held in HM Prison Holloway, Britain's most notorious prison for women.
+Following her murder conviction, Carr was held in HM Prison Holloway.
 She was later transferred to Broadmoor Hospital in 1998.
-Whilst in Broadmoor, she continued to assault staff and other residents, and admitted wanting to kill a fellow inmate by slitting her throat.
-On occasions, she also began believing that she was a lizard and tried to cut herself to attempt to find out whether she was still human.
+While in Broadmoor, she continued to assault staff and other residents and admitted wanting to kill a fellow inmate by slitting her throat.
+On occasions, she also claimed to believe that she was a lizard and tried to cut herself to attempt to find out whether she was still human.

-In 2004, it was reported that Carr's defence team were challenging her 14-year minimum tariff as well as her conviction, with Carr wanting her murder conviction to be replaced with one of manslaughter on the grounds on diminished responsibility.
+In 2004, it was reported that Carr's defence team were challenging her 14-year minimum tariff as well as her conviction, with Carr wanting her murder conviction to be replaced with one of manslaughter on the grounds of diminished responsibility.
 However, the appeals were dismissed.

-In 2007, Carr was moved again to the medium-secure Orchard Unit, but was sent to HM Prison Bronzefield in 2015 as a Restricted Status prisoner as she was presenting a risk to patients and staff.
+In 2007, Carr was moved again to the medium-secure Orchard Unit but was sent to HM Prison Bronzefield in Surrey in 2015 as a Restricted Status prisoner as she was presenting a risk to patients and staff.
 Her warrant stated that she no longer required treatment or that no effective treatment could be given.
-In December 2018, she was moved to HM Prison Low Newton, but was quickly moved back to Bronzefield after a violent incident with another inmate in August 2019.
+In December 2018, she was moved to HM Prison Low Newton in County Durham but was quickly moved back to Bronzefield after a violent incident with another inmate in August 2019.
 In the same year, her application for her Restricted Status to be downgraded was denied.
-She appealed against this decision in 2020, but this was also denied on the grounds that she had yet to provide any significant evidence in a reduction in risk.
+She appealed against this decision in 2020, but this was also denied on the grounds that she had yet to provide any significant evidence of a reduction in risk.
 Category A prison supervisors at Bronzefield reported that Carr was still evidencing incidents of volatile relationships and was continuing to have paranoid thoughts.
 She had also disclosed the desire to murder another prisoner.

 As of September 2022, Carr continues to be imprisoned despite the expiration of her minimum tariff.
+It was also reported in September 2022 that Carr was to have another parole hearing to determine whether she would be released.

+In August 2023, Carr was denied parole after still being considered a danger to the public.